-- For SIEM: - · Send alerts to your SIEM solution. - Create a correlation rule that creates an alert on using the fake username (cache credential lure. - Use your FortiGate Fabric integration to isolate the compromised endpoint from the network. - Deploy more decoys on the isolated segment to keep monitoring the compromised endpoint.
+- · For SIEM: - Send alerts to your SIEM solution. - Create a correlation rule that creates an alert on using the fake username (cache credential lure. - Use your FortiGate Fabric integration to isolate the compromised endpoint from the network.
+FortiDeceptor offers more fabric connectors for isolation. - Deploy more decoys on the isolated segment to keep monitoring the compromised endpoint.